-- Understand the complexity of the concept of "social justice," in theory and practice, and across time. - Identify ways in which dimensions of cultural identity such as gender, race and class are sites of social justice struggles. - Articulate their conception of the role of communication in achieving a just society. - Demonstrate an understanding of how existing communication institutions, laws, and norms impede or assist movement towards the goal of social justice and equity. - Use accurately key concepts related to social justice (e.g., distributive, retributive, restorative, transformative, etc.) - Demonstrate an increased ability to self-reflect on one's communication performances and practices; in relation to justice and equity.
+- Understand the complexity of the concept of "social justice," in theory and practice, and across time. - Identify ways in which dimensions of cultural identity such as gender, race and class are sites of social justice struggles. - Articulate their conception of what is the role of communication in achieving a just society. - Use accurately key concepts related to social justice (e.g., distributive, retributive, restorative, transformative, etc.) - Demonstrate an increased ability to self-reflect on one's communication performances and practices; in relation to justice and equity.